realpython/python-guide/docs/writing/reading.rst

 Reading Great Code
 ==================

-One of the core tenants behind the design of Python is creating readable code.
-The motivation behind this design is simple: The number one thing that Python programmers do is read code.
+One of the tenets of Python is creating readable code.
+The motivation for this is simple: The predominant activity in Python programming is reading code.

-One of the secrets of becoming a great Python programmer is to read, understand, and comprehend excellent code.
+One of the secrets of becoming a great Python programmer is to read, understand, and appreciate excellent code.

-Excellent code typically follows the guidelines outlined in :ref:`code_style`, and does its best to express a clear and concise intent to the reader.
+Excellent code always follows guidelines, like those outlined in :ref:`code_style`.
+Excellent code strives to concisely express its intent to the reader.

-Included below is a list of recommended Python projects for reading.
-Each of these projects are paragons of excellent Python code.
+Here are some recommended Python projects for reading.
+Each of these projects is a paragon of excellent Python code.

 - `Howdoi <https://github.com/gleitz/howdoi>`_
   Howdoi is a code search tool, written in Python.